conradreuter/cancellationtoken/README.md

 ## Documentation

 Coming soon!
-Meanwhile you can use the TypeScript definitions.
+Meanwhile you can use the TypeScript definitions and examples.

 ## Examples